The reasons to refinance in California are usually different from one homeowner to the next.

 Getting Rid of PMI or MI

-If you bought a home in California and obtained your current mortgage when you had less than 20% equity in your home you might want to consider a refinance if home values in your area are high enough and/or your loan balance is low enough.
+If you bought a home with less than 20% down and you may want to consider a refinance if home values in your area are high enough and/or your loan balance is low enough.

 An FHA home loan in California is a great program for those that need it however when there is an opportunity to get rid of the Mortgage Insurance premium it’s something you should strongly consider.
 In some cases, a California homeowner can save $200 – $400 per month without even lowering their interest rate if they refinanced their current mortgage.